395t/coding-assignment-week-6-seq-1/README.md

 |-|-|
 | ![it_en Loss](src/chung/img/it_en_loss.jpg) | ![it_en NLL](src/chung/img/it_en_nll.jpg) |

+Overall, LSTM performed the best in translation.
+For some datasets, GRU and LSTM performed comparably.
+All models seem to have converged around 20 epochs, but there are improvements in the BLEU scores by overfitting somewhat after convergence.

+According to the visualizations shown in `notebooks/chung/training_visualizations.ipynb`, the models are best at translating common words such as 'the' and 'and'.
+Arbitrary translation inference can be found at `notebooks/chung/translation_inference.ipynb`.

 ### Conclusion
+We generally found LSTM to outperform all the other models for all tasks.
+GRU and LSTM seemed to perform comparably on certain datasets.
+Visualizations show that the models usually learned the most common and repeated part of the sequences.

 ### References
 [1] Boulanger-Lewandowski et al. [Modeling Temporal Dependencies in High-Dimensional Sequences: Application to Polyphonic Music Generation and Transcription](http://www-ens.iro.umontreal.ca/~boulanni/icml2012).